 This program provides undergraduate education to meet basic ministry licensure requirements with the Christian & Missionary Alliance and several other denominations.
 The major prepares students for seminary education or graduate work in theology or related disciplines; furthermore, it provides a strong foundation for ministry in church, para-church, and mission settings.
 Within the broader seminary structure, courses may be available in youth ministry, church ministry, church planting, intercultural or cross-cultural studies, and/or international community development.

-Within the seminary, courses may be available in youth ministry, ministry, church-planting, intercultural studies, and international community development.
+Within the A.W.
+Tozer Seminary, courses may be available in youth ministry, ministry, church-planting, intercultural studies, and international community development.

 - Demonstrate the ability to interpret Christian Scripture derived from sound interpretive or hermeneutical skills, and from an understanding of worldview development, theology, and personal life application.